corporalcat/HTB-writeups/Active/index.md

 After getting the svc_tgs credentials, I can log in to SMB and get the user flag.
 Next I try checking if there is any kerberoastable users in the box.
 I use impacket to do it and got a TGS (Ticket Granting Service) for the administrator.
 ![](tgs.png)

-The TGS contains the password for the accoutn so I just pass it to john adn cracked the password.
+The TGS contains the password for the account so I just pass it to john and cracked the password.
 ![](john.png)

 As I already got the credentials for administrator, I can just PSExec into the box and got a shell as administrator.